 Daugherty led Valpo to a 21-7 record in 2015, two more wins than the school record set the season prior.
-The 2015 squad finished second in the Horizon League during the regular season and claimed runner-up honors at the Horizon League Championships.
+The 2015 squad finished second in the Horizon League during the regular season and claimed runner-up honors at the Horizon League Championship.
 He coached six players to over 20 singles wins including Jeffrey Schorsch, who was set the single-season record for singles victories with 28.
 On the doubles side, Daugherty helped five players to 20 or more doubles wins with two sophomores breaking the single-season record for wins with 30.

-Overall, seven different Crusaders earned Horizon League Player of the Week honors in 2015.
+Seven different Valpo players earned Horizon League Player of the Week honors in 2015.
 During the fall, three players earned entries into the main draw of singles play in the ITA Regionals.
 Furthermore, two teams also gained entries into the ITA Regionals doubles play, where one team advanced to the semifinals and the other made it to the Round of 16.

 Valpo recorded a 19-9 record in 2014, breaking the old school mark for wins in a season by seven.
 That squad advanced to the semifinals of the Horizon League Championship after not qualifying for the league tournament in any of the previous four seasons.
-Daugherty led Jeffrey Schorsch to HL Freshman of the Year honors, a first Team All-League winner in Dave Bacalla and a Second Team All-League honoree in Charlie Emhardt.
+Daugherty led Jeffrey Schorsch to Horizon League Freshman of the Year honors, coached a First Team All-League honoree in Dave Bacalla and a Second Team All-League performer in Charlie Emhardt.
 Five players were named Horizon League Players of the Week in 2014.

 Eric Honert broke the school record for career wins (69) while on Daugherty’s watch in the fall of 2013.
 During the 2012-13 campaign, Daugherty coached two Horizon League Players of the Week and a Second Team All-League recipient.

 In 2008, Daugherty helped guide the Brown and Gold into its inaugural season in the Horizon League, where the Crusaders finished in fifth place.
 A year later in 2009, his squad finished in a tie for fourth in the league during the regular season, Valpo’s first top half finish since joining the league.